apache/commons-rng/commons-rng-examples/examples-stress/README.md

 Donations
 ---------
-You like Apache Commons RNG Stress Test Example?
+You like Stress test example?
 Then [donate back to the ASF](https://www.apache.org/foundation/contributing.html) to support the development.

 Additional Resources
 --------------------